Caring pediatric nurses are available 24/7 to help answer your health questions.

 Frequently, a diagnosis of lactose intolerance is made on the history that a patient readily develops symptoms between one to three hours after consuming dairy products.
 If the diagnosis is not clear, tests such as the lactose hydrogen breath test may be ordered.

-Lactose intolerance is a condition diagnosed and treated in the general pediatric gastroenterology clinic at Children’s Hospital Colorado.
+Lactose intolerance is a condition diagnosed and treated in the general pediatric gastroenterology clinic at Children's Colorado.
 The principal treatment for lactose intolerance is to avoid excessive dairy in the diet.
 There are a variety of different lactose-free milk options, including products that are made from soy.
 Lactaid™ is an oral medication that can be taken with dairy to aid in digestion of lactose.

 Pediatric gastroenterologists at the Children’s Colorado Digestive Health Institute have a full range of diagnostic tools for the precise detection of lactose intolerance.
 Our experienced registered dietitians work closely with the Digestive Health Institute providers to ensure that children with lactose intolerance achieve a full, balanced diet that promotes normal growth and development.